Ancestral diet plans support your muscle cells, fat loss, and improved health – but which specific ancestral diet plan is right for you?

-In storage containers are radishes for salads, and leftover bison-and-vegetables (bison tastes even better when it has aged a day or two in the refrigerator) for lunches.
+In storage containers are radishes for salads and leftover bison and vegetables (bison tastes even better when it has aged a day or two in the refrigerator) for lunches.

-On the final shelf rests a pound of ground free-range turkey defrosting for tonight’s dinner.
+On the final shelf rests a pound of ground, free-range turkey defrosting for tonight’s dinner.

-In the pantry are boxes of ginger tea, nettle leaf tea, avocados, unsweetened hemp milk, Hawaiian Sun full-fat coconut milk (I mention the brand specifically, because it’s my favorite), jars of raw almond butter, bags of raw, sprouted “chips,” and boxes of No Cow plant protein bars (for emergencies).
+In the pantry are boxes of ginger tea, nettle leaf tea, avocados, unsweetened hemp milk, Hawaiian Sun full-fat coconut milk (I mention the brand specifically because it’s my favorite), jars of raw almond butter, bags of raw, sprouted “chips,” and boxes of No Cow plant protein bars (for emergencies).

-I do keep stocked jars of salsa, organic marinara, and vegan mushroom gravy – which I use sparingly when preparing sautéd meat and vegetables.
+I keep stocked jars of salsa, organic marinara, and vegan mushroom gravy – which I use sparingly when preparing sautéd meat and vegetables.